 Plastic consumption has grown at a tremendous rate over the past two decades as plastics now play an important role in all aspects of modern lifestyle.
 Collection and disposal of plastic waste has emerged as an important environmental challenge and its recycling is facing roadblocks due to their non-degradable nature.
 There are four basic ways in which communities can offer plastic recycling collection services for plastic bottles and containers – curbside, drop-off, buy-back or deposit/refund programs.

 The first, and most widely accessible, collection method is curbside collection of recyclables.
-Curbside (or kerbside) collection is considered a low-risk stategy to reduce waste volunes and increase recycling rates.
+Curbside (or kerbside) collection is considered a low-risk strategy to reduce waste volumes and increase recycling rates.
 Materials are usually collected in large bins, colored bags or small open plastic tubs specifically designed for content.

 Curbside recycling programs are generally the most convenient for community residents to participate in and yield high recovery rates as a result.
 Communities that provide curbside collection generally request residents to separate designated recyclables from their household garbage and to place them into special receptacles or bags, which are then set out at the curb for collection by municipal or municipally-contracted crews.